quarkslab/kdigger/README.md

 understand what it implies.

 Generally, the output format is not the best and could be reworked.
-The human format via array lines does not fit all the use cases.
-The tool also proposes a JSON output format, it has the advantage to exist but is really quirky and uses arrays so extracting information might be a bit unpredictable.
+The human format via array lines does not fit all the use cases perfectly but is simple to generalize without having each plugin to implement their format.
+The tool also proposes a JSON output format.

 ### How can I experience with this tool?